Want to know how to become a CRA?

 - And in some cases, how you learn.
 Meaning, is there anything you will be able to proactively do on future projects to avoid a similar situation?

-The Hiring Manager’s perception of your communication skills can be determined by how well you listen & respond throughout the interview.
+The Hiring Manager’s perception of your communication skills can be determined by how well you listen and respond throughout the interview.
 However, a question that can directly address your communication skills without using work experience is, “Tell me about a time you disagreed with a friend or colleague on an important topic.
 How did you approach this person and resolve the dispute?”

 An interview shouldn’t be a dog-and-pony show.
 Every hiring manager we work with cares about their team members.
 They care about their company’s mission.
 They care about this industry.